SBU-Sports-Metrics/Project-Workflow/README.md

 Not knowing coding should not be a discouragment because we have all got the skills from 506, 504 and 507.
 It certainly does not mean not giving our best effort to this project.

 We can all pitch in many ways.
-Listed below are some ways that came out of our first meeting today 10/24.
+Listed below in WORKFLOW are some ways that came out of our first meeting today 10/24.

 >> **LLM Use:** when help from any LLM or tool is taken, please mention it in any work done.
 Ethical use, which includes giving credit where AI too(s) is used, is acceptable in education settings.